-- 7.20 A core planning principle identified in the NPPF (at paragraph 17) is to always seek to secure high quality design and a good standard of amenity for all existing and future occupants of land and buildings. - 7.21 The following policy, applying to all forms of development within the District including changes of use, taken together with policy COM 01, seeks to ensure a high-quality design and quality of life for all existing and future occupiers of land and buildings.
-This policy sets out relevant considerations for assessing the effects of proposals relating to amenity issues. - 3 Epidemiology studies the causes, distribution and control of diseases in populations
+7.21 A core planning principle identified in the NPPF (at paragraph 17) is to always seek to secure high quality design and a good standard of amenity for all existing and future occupants of land and buildings.

+7.22 The following policy, applying to all forms of development within the District including changes of use, taken together with policy COM 01, seeks to ensure a high-quality design and quality of life for all existing and future occupiers of land and buildings.
+This policy sets out relevant considerations for assessing the effects of proposals relating to amenity issues.

-- 7.22 The development of land and buildings presents the opportunity to provide improvements to the social and economic well-being of everyone living, working or visiting the District.
+7.23 The development of land and buildings presents the opportunity to provide improvements to the social and economic well-being of everyone living, working or visiting the District.
 The protection of the amenities of the District is fundamental to the economic and social well-being of the District.
-If Breckland is to thrive in the region it must be promoted as an attractive place to work as well as live; the District's environmental and cultural assets are key to this promotion. - 7.23 For the purposes of this policy, 'amenity' is defined as those desirable features of a place that ought to be protected or enhanced in the public interest.
-For example, residential amenity includes the protection of adequate levels of sunlight/daylight, access, privacy, outlook, private open space, as well as safeguarding from unacceptable noise and disturbance (including traffic), smell, dust, insects and light pollution from, for example, commercial or agricultural uses etc. - 7.24 The potential impact of development needs to be considered both on an individual as well as cumulative basis.
+If Breckland is to thrive in the region it must be promoted as an attractive place to work as well as live; the District's environmental and cultural assets are key to this promotion.

+7.24 For the purposes of this policy, 'amenity' is defined as those desirable features of aplace that ought to be protected or enhanced in the public interest.
+For example, residential amenity includes the protection of adequate levels of sunlight/daylight, access, privacy, outlook, private open space, as well as safeguarding from unacceptable noise and disturbance (including traffic), smell, dust, insects and light pollution from, for example, commercial or agricultural uses etc.

+7.25 The potential impact of development needs to be considered both on an individual as well as cumulative basis.
 The continuance of existing businesses should not have unreasonable restrictions placed on it because of the introduction of new and incompatible land uses.
 Such matters will be an important planning consideration in relation to amenity expectations.

-Policy COM 03 Protection of Amenity
+Policy Policy COM 03 Protection of Amenity

-For all new development consideration will need to be given to general amenity impact issues, especially residential amenity.
+For all new development, consideration will need to be given to general amenity impact issues, especially residential amenity living conditions.
 Development will not be permitted which causes unacceptable effects on the residential amenity of neighbouring occupants, or does not provide for adequate levels of amenity for future occupants.
-In assessing the impact of development on the living conditions of occupants, regard will be had to the following amenity considerations:
+In assessing the impact of development, especially on the living conditions of occupants, regard will be had to the following amenity considerations:

-- 1. The provision of adequate areas of usable and secluded private amenity space for the occupiers of existing and proposed dwellings, in keeping with the character of the immediate surrounding area; - 2.
-Overlooking of windows of habitable rooms and private amenity space: - 3.
-Overbearing impact/visual dominance; - 4.
-Overshadowing of private amenity space; - 5.
-Loss of daylight and/or sunlight to existing windows of habitable rooms; - 6.
-Odour, noise, vibration or other forms of nuisance such as artificial light pollution, insects and vermin; - 7.
+- 1. The provision of adequate areas of usable and secluded private amenity space for the occupiers of existing and proposed dwellings, in keeping with the character of the immediate surrounding area; The protection of adequate areas of usable and secluded private amenity space for the occupiers of existing dwellings; - 2.
+The provision of adequate areas of usable and secluded private amenity space for the occupiers of proposed dwellings, in keeping with the character of the immediate surrounding areas - 3.
+Overlooking of windows of habitable rooms and private amenity space; - 4.
+Overbearing impact/visual dominance; - 5.
+Overshadowing of private amenity space; - 6.
+Loss of daylight and/or sunlight to existing windows of habitable rooms; - 7.
+Odour, noise, vibration or other forms of nuisance such as artificial light pollution, insects and vermin; and - 8.
 Other forms of pollution (including contaminated land, dust, air pollution, for example the emission of particulates etc).